The child as a victim of domestic violence

 New legislation: What changes to the Civil Code will strengthen child protection?

-The Chamber of Deputies approved an amendment to the Civil Code to improve protection for victims of domestic and sexual violence, including children.
+As of 1 July 2025, an amendment to the Civil Code is in force that improves the protection of victims of domestic and sexual violence, including children.
 The new legislation introduces stricter rules for assessing cases where a child is exposed to a violent parent and strengthens the rights of victims in court proceedings.

 One of the key changes is the possibility to limit or remove parental responsibility more quickly for perpetrators of domestic violence.
-Until now, in some cases, the violent parent has continued to be able to influence the child despite repeated court challenges.
-The amendment also emphasises that a child’s contact with a violent parent should be considered in terms of the child’s safety, not as a right of the parent.
+The law now explicitly obliges courts to take into account the existence of domestic violence when deciding on parental responsibility and access to the child.
+Previously, in some cases, the violent parent continued to be able to influence the child despite repeated court challenges.
+The amendment also stresses that the child’s contact with the violent parent should be considered in terms of the child’s safety, not as a right of the parent.

-Another innovation is the strengthening of the protection of victims of domestic violence under interim measures.
+Another novelty is the strengthening of the protection of victims of domestic violence under interim measures.
 Courts will have clearer guidance on when it is appropriate to prohibit contact altogether or only allow it under the supervision of professionals.
+The amendment also allows the OSPOD to file a motion for a provisional measure if the child is in danger – even if only as a witness to the violence.

-These changes aim to prevent secondary victimisation of children who often find themselves in protracted court disputes between parents.
+The aim of these changes is to prevent secondary victimisation of children, who often find themselves in protracted court disputes between their parents.
 The new rules are designed to ensure that their protection is paramount.

 Summary